-ASU 2013-03 adds the new accounting alternative for goodwill impairment triggering event evaluation to the previously available accounting alternative for goodwill amortization.
+This ASU adds an accounting alternative for goodwill impairment triggering event evaluation to the previously available accounting alternative for goodwill amortization.
 Electing one of the accounting alternatives does not require or preclude an entity from electing the other accounting alternative.

 If an entity elects the new accounting alternative for goodwill impairment triggering event evaluation, it shall be applied to existing goodwill and all additions to goodwill in future transactions within the scope of the new accounting alternative.

-Under current accounting principles generally accepted in the United States (GAAP), an entity is required to identify and evaluate goodwill triggering events when triggering events occur.
+Prior to the issuance of this ASU, entities were required to identify and evaluate goodwill triggering events when triggering events occur.
 An entity that elects the new accounting alternative for goodwill impairment triggering event evaluation will perform an evaluation of the facts and circumstances as of the end of each reporting period where GAAP compliant financial statements are issued* to determine if triggering events exist.
-If triggering events are identified, the entity will need to evaluate whether it is more likely than not that goodwill is impaired.
+If triggering events are identified, the entity will evaluate whether it is more likely than not that goodwill is impaired.
 If it is more likely than not that goodwill is impaired, the entity will follow the goodwill impairment testing model that applies to them based on their previous elections.

 Privately held companies and not-for-profit entities are currently allowed to account for goodwill under any one of three different models for goodwill impairment: